modin-project/modin/docs/developer/architecture.rst

 The data ingress operations workflow diagram is shown below.
-After a data ingress function from pandas API (e.g. ``read_csv``) is called, the compiled query from pandas API is passed to the :doc:`Factory Dispatcher </flow/modin/core/execution/dispatching>`, which provides IO class based on the selected execution.
+After a data ingress function from pandas API (e.g. ``read_csv``) is called, the compiled query from pandas API is passed to the :doc:`Factory Dispatcher </flow/modin/core/execution/dispatching>`, which defines a factory specific for the execution, which in turn, exposes the IO class whose responsibility is to perform a parallel read/write from/to a file.
 Resulting IO class will contain IO methods with interfaces that correspond to pandas IO functions and it's name will represent used execution.
 For example, ``PandasOnRayIO`` is the name of the IO class for cases using the Ray engine and pandas storage format.
 This IO class defines the Modin frame and query compiler classes to ensure correct